dncoyote/interview-guides/Notes/CoreJava.md

 - Static variables: Also known as class variables, they are shared by all instances of a class.
 They are initialized only once when the class is loaded, and any changes to them are reflected across all instances of the class.

+- Static fields cannot be serialized as they belong to the class and not to a specific instance of class.

 ```

 public class Counter {